 |

-Number of tested tools | 11 |
+Number of tested tools | 20 |

-Select the files to be recovered and click Recover again to restore them
+Choose the recoverable files you want to restore and click Recover

 Create an image at the first sign of storage failure.
 If you notice that your storage device is starting to fail, you should immediately create a backup image of the medium so that you can attempt data recovery later.
 That way, you can preserve whatever information is currently on the drive before it incurs further data loss.